-For many years, only the first half of the kinescope of the live 1954 TV version of "12 Angry Men" (shown as an episode of this series, and upon which the movie version (12 Angry Men) is based) was thought to survive, and had been in the possession of the Museum of Television & Radio since 1976.
-In 2003 a complete 16mm kinescope was discovered in the collection of Samuel Liebowitz (former defense attorney and judge) and was also acquired by the museum.
+For many years, only the first half of the kinescope of the live 1954 television version of "12 Angry Men" (shown as an episode of this series, and upon which the movie version (12 Angry Men (1957)) was based) was thought to survive, and had been in the possession of the Museum of Television & Radio since 1976.
+In 2003, a complete 16mm kinescope was discovered in the collection of Samuel Liebowitz (former defense attorney and judge) and was also acquired by the museum.
 See more »

 I recently purchased a "50 Movie Pack : Historic Classics" at Best Buy.
 Included was "The Night America Trembled", a 50 minute episode of Studio One.
 (Episode 10.1 - aired on Sept.
 9th, 1957 ).
 It was the story about the CBS broadcast of the War of the Worlds by H.G.
 Wells in 1938.
 This episode was fast paced and very well done.
 It had an all-star cast with Edward R. Murrow as the smoking narrator, and several unknowns at the time, including James Coburn as Sam (credited as Jim Coburn, and his very first TV appearance), Warren Beatty and Warren Oates as the young poker players, and Ed Asner as a radio character.
 Even John Astin (of the Addams Family) had a small part as the newspaper typist and does not appear in the ending credits.
 Thanks to IMDb, I noticed that there was a made for TV remake in the 1970's.
 I would love to see this version so that I could compare the two.

 5 of 5 people found this review helpful.

 Was this review helpful to you?